| Value | Eligibility | Open date | Close date |

 e.
 No other amount is payable.

 a.
-The recipient is expected to remain enrolled in their course and successfully complete their degree.
+The recipient should maintain satisfactory academic performance during the scholarship tenure and is expected to successfully complete their degree.

-I. on resignation or withdrawal of the student from their relevant degree,
+I. On resignation or withdrawal of the student from an eligible/approved course or fails to enrol,

-III. if the student ceases to be a full-time student and prior approval has not been obtained to hold the Scholarship on a part-time basis,
+II. if the student ceases to be a full-time student and prior approval has not been obtained to hold the Scholarship on a part-time basis from the Head of School and Dean of the Sydney Law School,

-V. does not resume study at the end of a period of approved leave where relevant, or
+V. If the recipient does not resume study at the end of a period of approved leave where relevant,

 b.
 The Scholarship may also be terminated by the University before this time if, in the opinion of the University: